tantaman/sqlite-rust-wasm/README.md

-Statically link a SQLite extension written in Rust to a WASM build of SQLite.
+Exploratory work to statically link a SQLite extension written in Rust to a WASM build of SQLite.

+Kicked off by this issue: https://github.com/asg017/sqlite-loadable-rs/issues/5

 - `js/example/` contains an example app that uses the built wasm
 - `wa-sqlite/` is our wasm port of SQLite